insysbio/SbmlViewer/docs/index.md

 For models from your computer:

 1. Go to the page [http://sv.insysbio.ru/{{ site.distPath }}viewer.xhtml](/{{ site.distPath }}viewer.xhtml)
-2. Click on button "Choose file" and select your sbml model.
+2. Drug'n'drop your SBML OR click on button "Choose file" and select your sbml model.

 For models shared on web: